Battle of the Dalmatian Channels: Order of battle

 Despite the capture of the Yugoslav Navy vessels in September, Croatia's coastal defences relied on captured coastal artillery on the mainland and the nearby islands.
 In central Dalmatia, these included three batteries on the mainland between Šibenik and Split, 90 mm guns on Žirje Island, a 100 mm battery near Zečevo and 88 mm guns on Smokvica Island near Primošten.
 Four coastal artillery batteries on islands off Split—the 88-millimetre Marinča Rat on the island of Šolta, the 85 mm Ražanj battery on the island of Brač, and the 88-millimetre battery Ražnjić and the 85-millimetre battery Privala on the island of Korčula—were captured.
-Some the guns captured on Žirje and Šolta were removed and used to set up additional coastal artillery batteries at Kašjuni and Duilovo in Split.
+Some of the guns captured on Žirje and Šolta were removed and used to set up additional coastal artillery batteries at Kašjuni and Duilovo in Split.
 Additional batteries were set up in Lovište at the tip of the Pelješac Peninsula, and in Blace and Črna Luka on Korčula on the coast north of Smokvica and Vela Luka.
 The battery deployed to Črna Luka contained 76 mm M1942 (ZiS-3) guns.
 A naval commando detachment from the Croatian Navy was deployed to the western Brač.
 The coastal artillery was subordinated to the Croatian Navy and commanded by Admiral Sveto Letica.

 The Yugoslav Navy deployed three tactical groups (TGs) named Kaštela, Vis and Ploče off the coast of central Dalmatia from its bases on the islands of Vis and Lastovo.
 The Kaštela TG was deployed to the sea off Split and north of the islands of Šolta and Brač.
 It consisted of Koni-class frigate VPBR-31 Split, Končar-class fast attack craft RTOP-401 Rade Končar and RTOP-403 Ramiz Sadiku, Osa-class missile boat RČ-306 Nikola Martinović, Shershen-class torpedo boats TČ-220 Crvena zvezda and TČ-224 Pionir II and two Mirna-class patrol boats, including PČ-176 Mukos.
 Kaštela TG may have also included an additional Osa-class missile boat.
 The Ploče TG, deployed to the sea between the mainland and Brač to the east of the Kaštela TG, consisted of three minesweepers: ML-143 Iž, ML-144 Olib and ML-153 Blitvenica.
 The Vis TG was deployed off the western tip of the island of Hvar.
 It consisted of a Kotor-class frigate VPBR-34 Pula commanded by Captain Ilija Brčić, one Končar-class fast attack craft, two Osa-missile boats and two Mirna-class patrol craft.
 The Yugoslav Navy fleet was under overall command of Rear Admiral Nikola Ercegović.